The Ultimate Monteverde Itinerary: 34 Best Things To Do

 When to visit Monteverde

 Climate change has hit Monteverde hard.
 A local described to us how weather patterns had changed drastically in the last 20 years but most dramatically in the last 5 years alone.
-Like the rest of Costa Rica, wet season in Monteverde runs from May-November, but this doesn’t mean constant rain.
+Like the rest of Costa Rica, wet season in Monteverde runs from May to November, but this doesn’t mean constant rain.
 Usually, mornings are sunny with showers or downpours scattered throughout the afternoon.
 During rainy season, trails can become flooded and roads can be more dangerous, so you may need to be more flexible if you visit during this time.
 Peak season runs between December to March and the weather is more stable during this period.
 Although it’s worth remembering that most of Monteverde is covered in cloud forest which produces a lot of cloud and looks so lush because it receives a lot of rain all year round.

 A sloth is well camouflaged high up in a tree.
 It's mossy back helps it blend in with the leaves and branches.